 The troubleshooting doesn’t just stop with errors and IP problems though.
 When you’re implementing a decently-sized web scraping project to extract data from websites, particularly if you’re targeting larger or more robust sites, you’re going to run into other roadblocks designed to slow you down.

-You might need to consider adding a randomized delay to your scraper requests to avoid the traffic being flagged as non-organic.
+You might need to consider adding a randomized delay to your proxy scraper requests to avoid the traffic being flagged as non-organic.
 This will help keep your proxies online against specific security mechanisms and at its base, it’s a simple enough task with the right know-how.
 An outsourced proxy management solution will be really helpful here though as many offer you the option of having those delays be determined dynamically based on the feedback of the site, so you’re potentially saving time with each sent request.

 Geolocation is another key concern as many sites are restricted as a whole in certain countries.
 This is a more simple task provided you are getting your proxies from good, local sources – preferably a residential proxy – and you can rotate between them well.